 “The historical material record shows that people have not been mere beneficiaries of infrastructures but have actually served as infrastructures themselves.
-If, for instance, the public water supply does not extend into a particular neighborhood, residents of that neighborhood will often fill up their tanks and buckets within the service zone and tote their water that “last mile” home.
+If, for instance, the public water supply does not extend into a particular neighbourhood, residents of that neighbourhood will often fill up their tanks and buckets within the service zone and tote their water that “last mile” home.
 People, in other words, do the work of absent pumps and pipes.
 She draws attention to the ‘centrality of biopower and human intellectual labor in our infrastructural constellations—“automated,” digital, or otherwise.” - Shannon Mattern [1]

 While we can “appreciate the centrality of biopower” [1], critical investigation of this phenomenon reveals a disturbing picture, one that defines who is considered ‘biopower.’
 More often than not, people belonging to certain oppressed groups occupy a more infrastructural role in society.
 The history of oppression shows us that certain groups of people are viewed as infrastructure by other people.
 For example, slaves were a form of infrastructure for the landowners, just as women are still dehumanized as ‘baby-making machines’ as a means to further the male line.